smigii/systheme/README.md

 A convenient way to manage and create custom themes for your unix environment.

 ## Overview
-Systheme works by reading in themes that you specify in JSON files and assembling and overwriting your programs configuration files according to this JSON recipe.\
-Your configuration files will be broken down into modular parts, so that you can mix and match different pieces of your config files for different themes.\
+Systheme works by adding in symbols to your config files, then referencing those symbols in JSON theme files that you create.
+Essentially a glorified search/replace that helps you manage your pretty terminal colors (or whatever you can fit in your config files).

 ## Installation
 1. (something something install/build) systheme